2/20/2025

 Operator

-And your next question comes from the line of Tom Wadovitz with UBS.
-Go ahead.
+And your next question comes from the line of Tom Wadowitz with UBS.
+Please go ahead.

 speaker

-Yeah, good.
-Good morning, Elaine.
+Yeah, good morning, Elaine.
 Morning, Tom.
 I wanted to get a sense.
-I know we've had quite a bit of discussion on US LTL.
-I think we've had for the last couple of years, the real, you know, framework of idiosyncratic drivers for improvement in US LTL and that, you know, that you had a fair bit of control.
-It feels like we're kind of waiting for the market to improve and you really need a better freight backdrop to to see things get better in US LTL.
-Do you think that's fair?
-That's really the most important lever for US LTL to get better or or there are still levers that are kind of meaningful enough that you can push in your control in US LTL.
+I know we've had quite a bit of discussion on USLTL.
+I think we've had for the last couple of years the real framework of idiosyncratic drivers for improvement in USLTL and that you had a fair bit of control.
+It feels like we're kind of waiting for the market to improve. and you really need a better freight backdrop to see things get better in US LTL.
+Do you think that's fair, that that's really the most important lever for US LTL to get better, or there's still levers that are kind of meaningful enough that you can push in your control in US LTL?

 speaker